domapic/relays-switch-domapic-module/README.md

 * `/api/abilities/switch/state` - Returns the current status of the sensor.
 * `/api/abilities/switch/action` - Changes the switch status to make the sensor match with the provided value.
+* `/api/abilities/relays-switch/state` - Returns the current status of the relays.
+* `/api/abilities/relays-switch/action` - Changes the relays status.

 ### Authentication